 - Injury or infection in an arm or leg

-Rarely, sudden illnesses such as a heart attack or stroke can cause CSPS.
+In rare cases, sudden illnesses such as a heart attack or stroke can cause CRPS.
 The condition can sometimes appear without obvious injury to the affected limb.